halorium/sortlist/README.md

 `
 ### How to deploy

-This uses figaro and assumes production is on Heroku
+This assumes production is on Heroku

-* copy config/application.yml.example -> config/application.yml
 * run the following:
 `
-$ RAILS_ENV=production rake secret
-`
-* copy the secret and add it to the application.yml
-* run the following:
-`
+$ heroku create
 $ git push heroku master
 $ heroku run rake db:migrate
 $ heroku run rake db:seed